 Four Box Practical Approach© is a series of patient-based studies that complement the apprenticeship model of medical education.
 These case-studies and slide presentations help gain cognitive, technical, affective, and experiential knowledge necessary for competent medical procedural practice.

 - Learners gain cognitive, technical, affective, and experiential skills necessary to perform minimally invasive bronchoscopic procedures in a patient/family focused-care environment.

 - Competency is sought in three major elements of a procedure; strategy and planning, execution, and response to procedure-related adverse events or complications.

 - A four box clinical case-based approach (inspired from Albert Jonsen’s classic work in medical ethics) addresses pre procedure evaluation, techniques, expected results, and follow-up/response to complications.

 - Clinical judgement and depth of knowledge are assessed by asking learners to justify their decisions using background information, pertinent literature, institutional biases, and personal experience.

-- Consistent with the ACGME professionalism competency guides2,3, case scenarios also prompt learners to address various components of the Informed Consent process, and outcomes based on possible as well as real results.
+- Consistent with the ACGME professionalism competency guides, learners address components of Informed Consent, as well as outcomes based on possible, probable or real results.